jichu4n/pumpkin-games/README.md

 # Pumpkin Games

-Some simple games to I made to help my kids practice letters and numbers.
+Some simple games I made to help my kids practice letters and numbers 😄

 Play here: 👉 [**jichu4n.github.io/pumpkin-games**](https://jichu4n.github.io/pumpkin-games/) 👈

-Note that the games require a physical keyboard, so you'll need to use a laptop / desktop.
+Note that the games require a physical keyboard, so you'll need to use a laptop / desktop computer.

 ## Pumpking Counting Game